 Z.

-Sexual Assault An incident that includes a threat of rape, fondling, indecent liberties, or child molestation.
-Both male and female students can be victims of sexual assault.
+Sexual Assault SXA (Must Report to Law Enforcement) An incident that includes fondling, indecent liberties, child molestation, or threatened rape.
+Both males and females can be victims of sexual assault.

 AA.